To use the course content on your computer (Windows preferred over Mac for trial because of simplicity):

 This will open the SafePlayer (also called RisePrecision Player) where you will see two items on the right side: “Course videos” and “Course documents”.

-5. Next, do a right click on “Course videos”, then click on “Add Folder” (in Windows, or something similar or Add File in Mac) and choose the folder where you have extracted the videos of the course.
+5. Next, do a right click on “Course videos”, then click on “Add Folder” (in Windows, or something similar or Open in Mac) and choose the folder where you have extracted the videos of the course.
 This will add all videos of the course to the Player.

-6. Then, do a right click on “Course documents”, and click on “Add Folder” (in Windows, or something similar or Add File in Mac) and choose the folder where you have extracted the documents of the course.
+6. Then, do a right click on “Course documents”, and click on “Add Folder” (in Windows, or something similar or Open in Mac) and choose the folder where you have extracted the documents of the course.
 This will add all documents of the course to the Player.

 Now, you can disconnect from the internet and use the course videos and documents.
 If you want to log out of the SafePlayer, click on the icon on the top right next to the Activation Code and click on log out.
 In that case, you will need to log in to the SafePlayer while connected to the internet to use the course again later.